cmonghost/gakyll/posts/2019-05-30-firstpost.md

 title: First post
 ---

 This website has a blog on it.
-Who knows if I'll actually use it.
+I'll delete this when I make my first real post.